-Lead Investigator: Linbin Lu, the 900th Hospital of PLA
+Lead Investigator: Linbin Lu, The 900th Hospital of PLA

 Title of Proposal Research: Trajectories of alpha-fetoprotein and liver cancer outcomes after atezolizumab treatment